junxit/us-congress-bills-117/metadata.md

 - 2022-07-20 — Introduced in House
 - 2022-07-20 — Introduced in House
 - 2022-07-20 — Referred to the House Committee on Foreign Affairs.
+- 2022-09-14 — Committee Consideration and Mark-up Session Held.
+- 2022-09-15 — Committee Consideration and Mark-up Session Held.
+- 2022-09-15 — Ordered to be Reported Adversely (Amended) by the Yeas and Nays: 25 - 23.
+- 2022-09-20 — Placed on the House Calendar, Calendar No. 102.
+- 2022-09-20 — Reported adversely by the Committee on Foreign Affairs.
+H. Rept.
+117-480.
+- 2022-09-20 — Reported adversely by the Committee on Foreign Affairs.
+H. Rept.
+117-480.